osxmidi/LinVst/README.md

 -----

-LinVst adds support for Windows vst's to Linux vst capable DAW's.
+LinVst adds support for Windows vst's to be used in Linux vst capable DAW's.

 -----